A Washing Machine is a power-hungry appliance that contributes greatly to your inflated monthly electricity bill.

 Power Consumption

-A conventional washing machine uses a single-speed motor that either runs at full speed or shuts down.
-It does not matter how many clothes you are washing or how dirty your clothes are, the motor will run at a fixed speed based on the cycle you choose.
+It does not matter how many clothes you wash or how dirty your clothes are.
+The motor will run at a fixed speed based on your chosen cycle.

 Let’s see the power consumption data of the above non-inverter washing machine.
-For this Whirlpool machine, the rated power is 360 Watts and if you run the machine for one hour per day, your yearly electricity bill will be around Rs 648 considering Rs 5 per unit of electricity.
+For this Whirlpool machine, the rated power is 360 Watts, and if you run the machine for one hour per day, your yearly electricity bill will be around Rs 648, considering Rs 5 per unit of electricity.

 Noise And Vibration